ekaneff/wk2-php/setup.md

 Enter `yes` if prompted.

-If your keys were successfully, you should see two success messages about `python` being installed.
+If your keys were successful, you should see two success messages about `python` being installed.

 The last command you will need to run for this playbook is: